© Crown copyright 2021

 - housing costs, in most cases being paid directly to the claimant then the claimant pays their rent to their landlord directly

-- by arranging money advice or providing budgeting support
+- by arranging money advice

 - by changing how they are paid

-Money advice can be offered online, by phone or face-to-face usually by organisations with expertise in this area like the Citizens Advice, Money Advice Service or local authorities.
+Money advice can be offered online, by phone or face-to-face usually by organisations with expertise in this area like Citizens Advice, the Money Advice Service or local authorities.
 If the claimant is digitally capable they can use an online tool.
 If they are not digitally capable, their work coach will refer them for money advice from their local authority.